inevolin/ipfs-file-encryption/README.md

 ![file forward encryption](/assets/imgs/ipfs_encrypt.png?raw=true)

-*note: The 16 byte key and 8 byte IV values are converted to hex and result in a 32 byte key and 16 byte IV.*
+*note: The 16 byte key and 8 byte IV values are converted to hex and result in a 32 byte key and 16 byte IV as required by the AES encryption algo.*

 The output file consists of a header, RSA encrypted key + IV, and the AES encrypted data of the original file.